 - A tenant who fails to seek legal advice when entering into a lease may not have the security of tenure particularly if the landlord hasn’t granted a sufficiently long term and options for further terms.

 - A tenant who does not request a landlord to provide its mortgagees consent to a lease may be evicted if the landlord defaults on its loan from the bank.

-With Law Institute of Victoria Accredited Specialisation in commercial tenancy law, business law and commercial litigation as well as experienced property lawyers and conveyancers no matter what the issue, our lawyers have the expertise to tailor legal advice to your issue.
+With Law Institute of Victoria Accredited Specialisation in commercial litigation as well as experienced property lawyers and conveyancers no matter what the issue, our lawyers have the expertise to tailor legal advice to your issue.
 We also have associated offices in all states if required.

-For property sales and purchases including residential, commercial and industrial as well as advice on retirement village contracts and leases please click here for further information.
+We are experienced in property sales and purchases including residential, commercial and industrial as well as providing advice on retirement village contracts and leases and conducting conveyancing in Mount Waverley.